delanorichards/group-project/readme.md

 # Class Roster Project

-## Follow this sequence in order to correctly fork and clone this repository:
+## Contributed to by Marisol Rodriguez

 1. Fork the repository via the fork button at the top left of the repository page
 2. Click the code button *making sure* that you're using your own personal forked link.